 The Roomba 800 series is the latest offering from iRobot.
 As of now, the only model available are the Roomba 880 and the recently released Roomba 870.
 They boasts substantial improvements over the 700 series, mainly with a new superior suction technology.
 The AeroForce performance cleaning system picks up close to 50% more dirt and debris than previous models and the batteries last up to 2x as long as the 700 series.
 The only problem with the new Roomba 870 is that they are quite hard to find.
 They are available exclusively at the iRobot website.

 Outside of iRobot, Neato has the strongest product offering and longest track record of delivering quality automatic vacuum cleaners.
 They have had a number of product models over the years, culminating in the recently released Neato XV Signature Pro.
 One of the first things to notice about the Neato series of vacuums is their flat-front and rounded back.
 This design is especially tailored for better cornering, allowing the vacuum to thoroughly clean the corners, nooks, and crannies.
 Another standard enhancement is the industry leading dust bins.
-Historially, Neato has also invested more in higher powered suction.
+Historically, Neato has also invested more in higher powered suction.
 While this leads to a slightly louder noise volume, Neato vacuums industry leading debris collection.
 The major difference that most consumers will notice is the lower price when compared to the iRobot models.
-While they don’t have all the latest bells and whistles like the Roomba’s, even the most expensive Neato XV Signature Pro comes in at around $430 (versus $700 for the top line Roomba model).
+While they don’t have all the latest bells and whistles like the Roomba’s, even the most expensive Neato XV Signature Pro comes at a way lower price than the top line Roomba model).

 Neato Botvac Series